Points of Pride

 - Floral Design

-Use specialization to answer agronomic questions specific to your region, study major field and forage crops, or examine the feasibility of growing alternative crops for universities, private companies or government agencies.
+Use specialization to answer agronomic questions throughout the Midwest, study major field and forage crops, or examine the feasibility of growing alternative crops for universities, private companies or government agencies.

 Plant geneticists or biotechnologists work technical positions at life science companies such as Monsanto and DuPont Pioneer.
-Your understanding of genetic engineering, molecular biology and traditional plant breeding will allow you to develop crops with specific traits or improve crop resistance.
+Your understanding of genetic engineering, molecular biology and traditional plant breeding will allow you to develop crops with specific traits, such as resistance to pests and improved yield.

-Horticulturists use their knowledge of plant growth to sustainably produce flowers, vegetables and ornamental plants to enhance the environment.
-Work for botanical gardens, commercial greenhouses and nurseries, or landscape design firms.
+Horticulturists use their knowledge of plant growth to sustainably produce flowers, vegetables and ornamental plants to enhance the environment, and to improve the ability of turfgrass to withstand droughts, weeds, pest invasions and foot traffic.
+Work for botanical gardens, commercial greenhouses and nurseries, landscape design firms, professional sports teams or golf courses.

 Develop strategies to improve plant productivity by strengthening natural resistance to insects, diseases and weeds.
 Become a crop consultant, seed sales representative or extension specialist.